Lou Dobbs: George Soros conspiracy theories

-Dobbs has peddled numerous conspiracy theories about the Jewish-American philanthropist and businessman George Soros.
-Dobbs has referred to him as an "evil SOB" and insidious.
+Dobbs was a proponent of numerous conspiracy theories about the Jewish-American philanthropist and businessman George Soros.
+Dobbs referred to him as an "evil SOB" and insidious.

 Dobbs's Fox Business Channel shows stirred controversy in October 2018 when a guest on Dobbs's show used what many described as an anti-Semitic trope to suggest that the State Department was "Soros-occupied" territory echoing the anti-Semitic conspiracy theory of a "Zionist-occupied government".
 The remarks came days after bombing attempts on Soros and leading Democrats, and the remarks were replayed on Fox Business hours after an anti-Semitic gunman at a Pittsburgh synagogue killed 11 people.

 After widespread condemnation, Fox stated that the guest, Chris Farrell of Judicial Watch, would no longer be booked and that the program episode would be withdrawn from the Fox News archives.
-In the midst of the Trump-Ukraine scandal in November 2019, attorney Joseph diGenova made similar comments on Dobbs's program, falsely claiming that "George Soros controls a very large part of the career foreign service of the United States State Department.
+In the midst of the Trump–Ukraine scandal in November 2019, attorney Joseph diGenova made similar comments on Dobbs's program, falsely claiming that "George Soros controls a very large part of the career foreign service of the United States State Department.
 He also controls the activities of FBI agents overseas who work for NGOs – work with NGOs.
 That was very evident in Ukraine."
-Dobbs did not dispute DiGenova's claim.
+Dobbs did not dispute diGenova's claim.

-On September 11, 2019, Dobbs warned his viewers on Fox Business that Soros's "tentacles were spreading globally".

 Other views

-Dobbs has stated that he is pro-choice, though in June 2022 he retweeted a post from a Twitter user that said: "So much winning!" in reference to the overturning of Roe v.
-Wade.
-Dobbs opposes gun control and, though he is a fiscal conservative, supports some government regulations, as revealed in a 60 Minutes interview.
-He has been critical of trade policies that he says encourage "sending jobs overseas".
+Dobbs opposed gun control and, though he was a fiscal conservative, supported some government regulations, as revealed in a 60 Minutes interview.
+He was critical of trade policies that he said encourage "sending jobs overseas".

-Dobbs's stance on trade has earned plaudits from some trade union activists on the traditional political left, while his stance on immigration tends to appeal to the right.
+Dobbs's stance on trade earned plaudits from some trade union activists on the traditional political left, while his stance on immigration tended to appeal to the right.

-Dobbs is the author of War on the Middle Class, in which he claims that both Democrats and Republicans are harming the middle class.
-In it, he comes out strongly against the Bush tax cuts, which he argues favor the wealthy, and argued for raising the U.S. minimum wage from what was then $5.15 an hour.
+Dobbs was the author of War on the Middle Class, in which he claimed both Democrats and Republicans are harming the middle class.
+In it, he came out strongly against the Bush tax cuts, which he argued favor the wealthy, and argued for raising the U.S. minimum wage from what was then $5.15 an hour.